kalpanasanikommu/Ad_hoc_Requests_SQL/README.md

 ### Presentation:

 🔸Open the PowerPoint file to view the presentation designed for top-level management.

-🔸This project is a demonstration of my skills in data analysis, SQL querying, data visualization, and presentation design in a business context.
+This project is a demonstration of my skills in data analysis, SQL querying, data visualization, and presentation design in a business context.
 It showcases my ability to derive and communicate actionable insights from data, which is crucial for data-driven decision-making in a corporate environment.